A Beautiful World

 A Beautiful World is the debut studio album by American singer-songwriter Robin Thicke, then known simply as Thicke.
-Originally released on October 15, 2002, the album went under the name Cherry Blue Skies but was later renamed.
-On April 15, 2003, the album was reissued and features the extra tracks "A Beautiful World" and "She's Gangsta".
-The woman featured on the cover of the album is Paula Patton, who was Thicke's then-girlfriend and his future (now ex-) wife.
-As of January 2012, the album has sold 119,000 copies in the United States.
-"Oh Shooter" was covered by Lil Wayne as "Shooter".
+Originally released on October 15, 2002, the album went under the name Cherry Blue Skies but was later renamed and reissued in April 2003, featuring the two extra tracks.Thicke approached the album experimentally, incorporating diverse musical styles and later describing it as an expression of the "limitless possibilities of music."
+The woman featured on the cover of the album is Paula Patton, who was Thicke's then-girlfriend.